Dannnno/PyIRC/README.md

 This is the lowest level my program is likely to go.
 It uses the stdlib implementation of sockets and select to implement an IRC client.

-#### Implementation using sockets and asyncore/asynchat
+#### Implementation using asyncore
-Not yet started, will likely be found in IRC_asyncore.py and/or IRC_asynchat.py
+Can be found in IRC_sockasyncore.py

-This is the mid level implementation I'll likely do.
+This is the mid level implementation I'm working on.
 Asyncore and asynchat are modules in the stdlib that operate at a higher level than select but offer similar functionality

+#### Implementation using asynchat
+This might just get folded into IRC_sockasyncore.py

 #### Implementation using Twisted
 Not yet started, will likely be found in IRC_Twisted.py